fifemon/graphql-datasource/README.md

 * Grafana variables should be substituted directly in the query (instead of using GraphQL variables).
 The dashboard time ranges are available in `$timeFrom` and `$timeTo` variables as millisecond epoch.
+* Group by can be used to group elements into multiple data points.
+* Alias is used to alter the name of the field displayed in the legend. `$field_<field.name>` is subsistuted with the values of the field and `$fieldName` is subsistuted with the name of the field.

 Example query (data path `data.data`):